Lakshmi-vishal/NougatNileCycles/README.md

 Order Viewing
 Community Engagement
 4.  **Future Enhancements**
-As we stride towards creating the Wide range of cycling products, our roadmap includes several ambitious enhancements:
+As the brand stride towards creating the Wide range of cycling products, our roadmap includes several ambitious enhancements:
+In line with  commitment to early and frequent releases as I stick to agile manifesto, I'm excited to announce the availability of a preliminary version of Nougat Nile Cycles.
+This initial release includes foundational features that allow users to explore bicycle parts, read product reviews, and get a glimpse of our factory outlet.
+ If I would develop this full stack project with some extra features, that I would aim to achieve in next release, I would add the following features in my application.
 Virtual Reality Showroom
-Introduce a VR showroom experience, enabling customers to virtually explore and interact with our bicycles and accessories in a 3D space from anywhere in the world.
+Introduce a VR showroom experience, enabling customers to virtually explore and interact with  bicycles and accessories in a 3D space from anywhere in the world.

 Comprehensive Cycling Marketplace
-Expand our platform to include a marketplace feature where third-party vendors can list their cycling-related products, creating a comprehensive catalog of cycling gear and accessories.
+Expand the platform to include a marketplace feature where third-party vendors can list their cycling-related products, creating a comprehensive catalog of cycling gear and accessories.

 Community Features
 Ride Sharing: Introduce a feature for cyclists to organize and join group rides, fostering community engagement.